letsfullstack/loopback-connector-postgresql/README.md

 ### Numeric Data Type

-**Note**: The [node.js driver for postgres](https://github.com/brianc/node-postgres) by default casts `Numeric` type as a string on `GET` operation.
+**NOTE**: The [node.js driver for postgres](https://github.com/brianc/node-postgres) by default casts `Numeric` type as a string on `GET` operation.
 This is to avoid _data precision loss_ since `Numeric` types in postgres cannot be safely converted to JavaScript `Number`.

 For details, see the corresponding [driver issue](https://github.com/brianc/node-pg-types/issues/28).

 ### Querying JSON fields

-**Note** The fields you are querying should be setup to use the JSON postgresql data type - see Defining models
+**NOTE**: The fields you are querying should be setup to use the JSON postgresql data type - see Defining models

 Assuming a model such as this: